 About Gary M. Paul

-Gary Paul is a partner in Waters Kraus & Paul’s Los Angeles office.
+Gary Paul is a partner in Waters Kraus Paul & Siegel’s Los Angeles office.
 Gary brings a distinguished legal practice to the firm, with more than three decades of trial experience in complex civil matters, including consumer and medical product liability, medical and professional malpractice, commercial and insurance litigation, and employment and labor law.
 Gary earned a Bachelor of Science degree in engineering from Arizona, and a Master of Science degree in engineering from the University of California, Los Angeles.
 He was a space and missile engineer for a decade before deciding to pursue a career in law.

 Gary earned a Juris Doctor degree from Loyola Law School in Los Angeles in 1974, and was admitted to practice by the State Bar of California the same year.
 A respected author, Gary has written numerous articles for legal journals.
 He is co-author of California Tort Practice Guide, a five-volume law treatise published by Clark Boardman Callaghan.
 He also frequently presents at legal symposia and continuing legal education seminars.